 Idle reduction technology

-Tacoma Rail has installed idle reduction technologies on all but one of its 14 locomotives.
+Tacoma Rail has installed idle reduction technologies on all of its locomotives.
 Idle reduction lowers our fuel costs and reduces emissions considerably.
 These technologies work by actively managing the idle time of the locomotives in a way that can’t be done manually.
 Idle reduction also extends the life of the locomotive by shutting the locomotive down to a ready-use state.

 For example, we have four locomotives (two GP38-2s and two GP40-2s) that were equipped with idle reduction technology in May 2007.
 The equipment was provided by Kim Hotstart Manufacturing Company and ZTR Control Systems.
 Now, instead of idling, the 2000 horsepower GP38-2s and 3000 horsepower GP40-2s automatically shut down when not in use.
 The Hotstart Diesel Driven Heating System (DDHS) uses a small 27 horsepower diesel engine to keep the locomotive engine above 100 degrees Fahrenheit and charge the batteries so the locomotive can be restarted easily.